-MEETING DATES VENUE REPORTING DETAILS COMMENTS (CHANGE IN CHAIR, ETC.) Year 2020 20-24 April Online meeting ICES Scientific report by 1 June 2020 Johanna Ferretti, Germany outgoing and Leyre Goti, Germnay incoming Year 2021 3-7 May Online meeting ICES Scientific report by TBD Jennifer Bailey incoming additional Chair Year 2022 TBD TBD - Europe Final ICES Scientific report by TBD
+MEETING DATES Venue REPORTING DETAILS COMMENTS (CHANGE IN CHAIR, ETC.) Year 2020 20-24 April Online meeting ICES Scientific report by 1 June 2020 Johanna Ferretti, Germany outgoing and Leyre Goti, Germany incoming Year 2021 3-7 May Online meeting ICES Scientific report by 20 August Jennifer Bailey incoming additional Chair Year 2022 23-27 May Online meeting Final ICES Scientific report by 31 August 25 and 27 October Online meeting

-ToR Background Science plan codes Duration Expected Deliverables Description a Analyse how inter- and transdisciplinary science can improve management and advice ICES has prioritized the investigation of sustainability dimensions with a view to maritime uses and responses and the integration of different types of knowledge and evidence.
+ToR Description Background Science plan codes Duration Expected Deliverables a Analyse how inter- and transdisciplinary science can improve management and advice ICES has prioritized the investigation of sustainability dimensions with a view to maritime uses and responses and the integration of different types of knowledge and evidence.
 One approach to do so are IEAs which are based on a premise of EBM.
 IEAs and EBM require both social and natural sciences as well as engagement with stakeholders.
 3.6, 6.6, 7.4 3 years Peer-reviewed papers, ICES reports, workshops b Analyse how the use of behavioural economics can support IEA/EBM implementation Policy evaluation in IEA requires insight into human behaviour in order to (1) predict how users respond to policy interventions, and (2) how stakeholders judge tradeoffs between conflicting objectives.
 6.3, 7.4, 7.5 Years 1,2,3 Peer-reviewed paper on behavioural economics for policy evaluation